petersatsuse/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 1. Select **Overview**.
 1. Select **Stop** at the top of the page to deallocate the VMSS.
 1. Go to **Configurations** on the left.
-1. In the **Capacity Reservation group** dropdown list, select the group that you want to associate to the VMSS.
+1. In the **Capacity Reservation group** dropdown list, select the group that you want to associate to the scale set.

 ---
 <!-- The three dashes above show that your section of tabbed content is complete.
 Don't remove them :) -->